MKGO Icon

 Buyer’s journey examples

-Let’s take a look at some buyer’s journey examples to further illustrate the process and show how this can lead to content that is likely to engage your audience.
+Let’s take a look at some buyer’s journey examples to further illustrate the process, and show how this can lead to content that is engaging for your audience.

 Here’s a buyer’s journey example for our persona Marketing Marvin.
-It shows his thought process and the kind of on-site content, and content offer, we might create to attract and engage him:
+It shows his thought process and the kind of on-site and downloadable content we might create to attract and engage him:

 Here’s an example we created for On the Go Tours, who organise group tours and bespoke holidays:

-As you can see the process is pretty logical, and it’s not too difficult to plan content to address the problems of your audience, as they move through their buyer’s journey.
+As you can see, the process is pretty logical, and it’s not too difficult to plan content to address the problems your audience is facing as they move through their buyer’s journey.

-Certain types of search terms and phrases often appear as potential buyers reach different stages, which can help you plan the kind of content that would be most helpful, and therefore engaging, for them.
-As you can see from the image below, awareness stage terms often include things like ‘troubleshoot’, ‘resolve’ and ‘improve’.
-At the consideration stage you’re likely to see phrases including ‘solution’, ‘service’ and ‘tool’; and at the decision stage terms like ‘compare’ and ‘review’ are common.
+Certain types of search terms and phrases often appear as buyers reach different stages, which can help you plan the kind of content that would be most helpful, and therefore engaging, for them.
+As you can see from the table below, awareness stage terms often include things like ‘troubleshoot’, ‘resolve’, and ‘improve’.
+At the consideration stage you’re likely to see phrases including ‘solution’, ‘service’, and ‘tool’; and at the decision stage terms like ‘compare’ and ‘review’ are common.

 Evaluating search terms and their motivations can be helpful when planning content throughout the buyer’s journey, but they are certainly not definitive and should be used as guidelines rather than rules.